ArunVijay24/ArunVijay24/README.md

 - 👋 Hi, I’m @ArunVijay24
 - 👀 I’m interested in Tesing and developing
-- 🌱 I’m currently learning mysslef
+- 🌱 I’m currently learning myself
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...